The Cost of Addiction Treatment vs. The Cost of Active Addiction: Is Addiction Treatment Worth It

 TotalR500,000+ per yearR30,000 – R250,000 (one-time investment)

-Is Rehab Worth It?
+Is The Cost of Addiction Treatment Worth It?

-Looking at the numbers, it’s clear that the cost of addiction far outweighs the cost of rehabilitation.
+Looking at the numbers, it’s clear that the cost of addiction far outweighs the cost of addiction treatment.
 While rehab may seem like a significant upfront investment, it pays off financially, emotionally, and physically in the long run.
 Instead of continuing to pour money into a destructive lifestyle, investing in recovery provides:

 • Better financial stability